rajesh92/ece-refresh/README.md

 # ece-refresh
-A compilation of common ECE interview questions
+A compilation of basic ECE questions, to be used as a refresher.

 Most of the explanations which you find here would be in C/C++.